DjFix/studioone_functions/README.md

 - **code.js**
 *JavaScript code file. **createInstance()** is the entry function used by classFactory.xml in
-this example although the name of that function is irrelevant as long as it matches the name in
+this example although the name of that function and of this js code file are both irrelevant,
-classfactory.xml.*
+they only have to match the names used in classfactory.xml.*
 ```
 include_file('functions.js')
 function testFunctions()